What’s it like for LGBT and allied students at Ithaca College?

 Our LGBT and Allied student group prism is the place turn to for all your ZAP needs!

 So, what is a ZAP Panel anyway?

 A ZAP panel is a specific type of educational program aimed at learning about the diversity of experiences of lesbian, gay, bisexual, transgender, and allied people.
 That learning takes place as panelists share their short personal stories about being an LGBT or allied person and provide an opportunity for the audience to ask questions.

 How do I host a Zap!?

-Please contact prism or the ZAP coordinator for more information:
+Please contact prism or the ZAP co-coordinators for more information:

 Don't see your Question answered here?

-Email your question to Lis Maurer and it will be answered soon!
+Email your question to Luca Maurer and it will be answered soon!